jonathanigorpereira/JobCode/README.md

 # About the Challenge

-For this cloud developer project, I decided to develop a job search software using the main knowledge required by this challenge and Amazon Web Services as the main cloud resources.
+For this cloud developer project, I chose to create a job search software, leveraging the core skills required by the challenge and utilizing Amazon Web Services as the primary cloud resources.